symfony-cmf/symfony-cmf-docs/bundles/routing/configuration.rst

 .. note::

     If PHPCR is enabled, it'll automatically use the phpcr content repository.
-    This can be overriden by this option.
+    This can be overridden by this option.
 ORM doesn't have a content repository at the moment.

 .. _reference-config-routing-locales: